3 Days in Venice Itinerary: How to Spend the Perfect Long Weekend

 Later that evening, make your way to Fondamenta degli Incurabili, a picturesque spot along the Grand Canal.
 Enjoy the beautiful sunset views over the water and capture the golden hues reflecting off the historic buildings accompanied by a crisp glass of Italian white wine.

-After enjoying breakfast at a different local cafe start your day by visiting the iconic Rialto Bridge, before it gets too busy.
-Rialto Bridge is one of the oldest and most famous bridges in Venice.
+After enjoying breakfast at a different local café, start your day by visiting the iconic Rialto Bridge, before it gets too busy.
+The Rialto Bridge is one of the oldest and most famous bridges in Venice.
 Explore the Rialto Market nearby, known for its vibrant stalls selling fresh produce, seafood, and local goods.
-It’s a great spot to wander across and soak up the atmosphere, or if you’re looking to escape the crowds then head to the side of Rialto Bridge and enjoy a more peaceful spot, away from the crowds.
+It’s a great spot to wander across and soak up the atmosphere, or if you’re looking to escape the crowds, then head to the side of the Rialto Bridge and enjoy a more peaceful spot, away from the crowds.

 Next, take a stroll to the beautiful Santa Maria della Salute.
 This domed basilica offers fantastic views of the city and the Grand Canal from its steps.
 You can also explore the interior and appreciate its stunning Baroque architecture.